Below we present the architecture of Compliant Kubernetes, using the C4 model.

 To achieve this, Compliant Kubernetes is implemented as two Kubernetes clusters

-- A service cluster, which hosts services for monitoring, logging and vulnerability management.
+- A Management Cluster, which hosts services for monitoring, logging and vulnerability management.

 Level 3: Individual Components¶